HeinDuijf/MajorityVotingCollectiveAccuracy/README.md

-# Majority Voting and Collective Accuracy
+# Majoritarian Accuracy of Majority Voting

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7767124.svg)](https://doi.org/10.5281/zenodo.7767124)

 This repository is associated with the paper titled "Is majority voting in the best interest of the majority?" (under review).
-The paper investigates the collective accuracy of majority voting: which refers to the probability that it succeeds in selecting the alternative that is in the best interest of the majority.
+The paper investigates the majoritarian accuracy of majority voting: which refers to the probability that it succeeds in selecting the alternative that is in the best interest of the majority.
 I use an agent-based model to explore the impact of imperfect competence and social influence on majority voting.
 The agents are placed on influence networks that are generated in a natural way, without the assumption that powerful minorities manipulate